sorgerlab/sampattavanich-cellsyst-2018/README.md

 # Sampattavanich et al., Cell Systems (2018)

-**Source code and example plots for the article "Encoding growth factor identity in the temporal dynamics of a transcription factor under combinatorial regulation" by Sampattavanich et al.**
+**Source code and example plots for the article "Encoding growth factor identity in the temporal dynamics of FoxO3 under combinatorial regulation by ERK and Akt" by Sampattavanich et al., Cell Systems (2018)**

 Each piece of source code is provided in a folder containing matlab or python scripts and all related functions.
 The main function to generate related